REI Co-op Base Camp 6

 Weather Protection

 If wind and wet weather protection are near the top of your list of must-haves, then we think the Base Camp 6 is a great choice.
 Its pole design resembles a mountaineering tent—albeit a taller and toned-down version—the rainfly extends all the way to the ground and completely covers the doors, and its seam sealing has held up without issue.
-While we haven’t experienced any gale-force winds in the Base Camp, we can attest that it remains stable in gusts of around 20 miles per hour when properly anchored down (guylines are included but you’ll need to purchase additional stakes to use them).
+Plus, both the canopy and rainfly are outfitted with a PFAS-free durable water repellent (DWR) coating that sheds moisture.
+While we haven’t experienced any gale-force winds in the Base Camp, we can attest that it remains stable in gusts of around 20 miles per hour when properly anchored down (guylines are included, but you’ll need to purchase additional stakes to use them).
 All in all, REI’s Base Camp is properly equipped for foul-weather camping.
-But as we alluded to above, if you don’t need the extra wind and rain protection, we think you’ll be better served by the more livable and slightly less weatherproof Kingdom series.
+But as we alluded to above, if you don’t need the extra wind and rain protection, we think you’ll be better served by the more livable and slightly less weatherproof Wonderland series.

 Ventilation

-REI Co-op Base Camp 6 Tent (interior zipper 2)
+REI Co-op Base Camp 6 (vents on canopy)

 Storage and Organization

-For the exterior, the Base Camp 6 includes two large vestibules that work well for storing items like camp chairs or a table that require protection from the elements.
+For the exterior, the Base Camp 6 features two large vestibules that provide ample storage space for items such as camp chairs or a table that require protection from the elements.
 The combined 44 square feet of space is quite impressive for a camping tent, and we like the fact that they have large zippered openings for easy entry and exit.
-The one notable downside of the Base Camp, however, is that there are no available attachments or accessories to boost covered space.
-REI’s Kingdom models have optional mud room and sunshade attachments, which are great ways to improve livability.
+For even more covered space, the Base Camp 6 is compatible with REI’s Vehicle Connector ($199), which creates a sheltered area between the tent and the back of your car.
+This add-on comfortably fits four camping chairs and includes additional mesh pockets for organizing gear.

 Build Quality and Durability